 An exercise in window shopping

-- Go window shopping.
+Go window shopping.
 Walk around the mall, see it as a leisurely stroll.
 We’re not shopping today.
-You can touch, but you can’t buy.
+You can touch it, but you can’t buy it.
 You’re just “researching” today.
 Go into all the stores you would normally go into, look at the new gadgets.
 This might seem like torture at first, but it’s all about self-discipline.
 It took a while, but now I can easily browse the electronics section without even batting an eye.
 If there’s something I really want.
 I go home, think about it and if I still want it, days later, then I plan to buy it.
-You may think it’s a last minute deal, but chances are if you do your research, you can find just about anything cheaper, somewhere else.
+You may think it’s a last-minute deal, but chances are if you do your research, you can find just about anything cheaper, somewhere else.
 Or just avoid the stores you go to altogether, but enjoy your visit to the mall, with your family, friends or whoever you decide to bring along.
-You don’t have to buy something to have a good time.
+You don’t have to buy anything to have a good time.
 Pack a snack (just as you would normally do for the kids) and a coffee.
 And skip the Frappuccinos.

-Do you research before you buy?
-Or are you in impulse buyer?
+Do you research before you buy it?
+Or are you an impulse buyer?
 Feel free to impulsively click on the Subscribe by email link on the top right, to receive more savings tips and the latest updates from Thriftydad.ca.